-(a) Submission by the HRC to the Mayor and Board of Aldermen a brief written re-

-(b) The Housing Resources Committee to actively support re-zoning patitions which are reasonable and in interest of furthering the housing program.

-(c) Conduct promptly a hard-hitting Public Information campaign informing the public of the current difficulties encountered and offering concrete positive suggestions for their solution.
+- (a) Submission by the HRC to the Mayor and Board of Aldermen a brief written report on current status of the low cost housing program. - (b) The Housing Resources Committee to actively support re-zoning patitions which are reasonable and in interest of furthering the housing program. - (c) Conduct promptly a hard-hitting Public Information campaign informing the public of the current difficulties encountered and offering concrete positive suggestions for their solution.